sivakov512/python-markdown-full-yaml-metadata/README.md

     >>> print(md.convert(text))
     <p>Lorem Ipsum is simply dummy text of the printing and typesetting industry.</p>
     >>> print(md.Meta)
-    {'title': 'What is Lorem Ipsum?', 'category': ['Lorem Ipsum', 'Stupid content']}
+    {'title': 'What is Lorem Ipsum?', 'categories': ['Lorem Ipsum', 'Stupid content']}

 ## Python versions compatibility

-This plugin tested with python versions 3.5, 3.4 and 3.6.
+This plugin tested with python versions 3.4, 3.5 and 3.6.

-For python 3.4 also you must install [typing](https://pypi.python.org/pypi/typing)
+For python 3.4 you must install [typing](https://pypi.python.org/pypi/typing)